 - How to See Hidden Folders and Files on macOS

 - [Mac] To open Eclipse you need to install the legacy java se 6 runtime

-- Kill or force quit stuck application or process in Mac OS X
+- Java location in Mac OS X

 - Safari appends .html extension to files that are downloaded